wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 or `FetchInv` to perform invalidation and fetch in the same transaction.
 For the latter case, the command is always `FetchInv`, just like in an inclusive cache.
 In both cases, the state transits to `M_Inv` (not `M_D`).

+All other transient states will cause the event to be inserted into the MSHR, and serialized after the existing ones on the same address.

+##### handleGetX(), Response Path

+There are three responses paths for an `GETX`, and they are the fetch, invalidation, and data response from the lower level.
+Method `handleFetchResp()` handles response events for earlier `FetchInv`s sent to one or more upper level caches.
+The method first decrements the ACK counter, and sets the local boolean flag `done` if it reaches zero, and it then updates `responses`.
+The method also inserts data into the data array, if it exists, or into the MSHR.
+For `GETX`, the possible states it will see are `SM_Inv` and `M_Inv`.
+In the former case, the front event will not be retried, if the in progress flag is set.
+This is the case for `GETX`, since the flag is set in the handler `SM_Inv`.
+The retry will only be attempted when the response for `GETX` is received from the lower level.
+In the latter case, the event is always retried.
+In both cases, the sharer or the owner is removed, and the state transits to `SM` and `M`, respectively.